 - Paris Street Scene oil painting by PaintMarksStudio

 - Poppy Oil Painting by Canvasandpaperstudio

 5.)
 Make a Preview

 If you are tech-savvy I recommend taking a photo of your blank wall.
 I use PicMonkey.
 I move my photo into PicMonkey and then take a screen shot of all the pieces and upload them to my wall.
 I do lots of adding and deleting when I find things that don’t look like they fit.
-It’s like shopping without having to return anything.
+It’s a great way to look at your gallery wall layout without actually hanging anything and the best part is it’s like shopping without having to return anything.

 Here is an example of what mine looked like.
 I wanted red and black with a combination of oil paintings and prints.
 I sourced these pieces from Minted.com, three Etsy sellers (below) and Artfully.com.

 If you aren’t tech-savvy don’t despair.
 There are several web sites that will basically do this for you if you just click the pieces that you like.
-Of course they hope you will like the arrangement so much that you will also buy all of the art there.
+Side note, of course they hope you will like the arrangement so much that you will also buy all of the art there.

 Here is an example of one I did with just art from Artfullywalls.com.